-- placement, will be considered a second attempt and will be capped at 40%, even where a higher mark was warranted. - 9.
-If a student fails a module in the supplemental examinations, (except for the educational placement module), the student may be permitted by the Court of Examiners to repeat the year and take the module at the next available opportunity (i.e. the next annual examinations).
+- 8. Any assessment component in which a student supplements because of an unexcused no-show or an unexcused non-submission, except for educational placement, will be considered a second attempt and will be capped at 40%, even where a higher mark was warranted. - 9.
+If a student fails a module in the re-assessment examinations, (except for the educational placement module), the student may be permitted by the Court of Examiners to repeat the year and take the module at the next available opportunity (i.e. the next annual examinations).
 Should the student be unsuccessful in the second annual examinations (i.e. third attempt overall), the student may take the examination one final time the following autumn.
 Should the student be unsuccessful at this time, no further repeat is allowed and the student will be excluded from the course. - 10.
 The Court of Examiners decides if a student may be permitted to repeat the year on books or off books.
 Students who fail one or two modules but who pass the education placement module (all parts) and achieve an overall average of II.2 (50%) or higher for the year may be recommended by the Court of Examiners to repeat the failed modules off books.
 Students with a fail on educational placement and/or achieve an overall yearly average of 49% (III) or below will repeat all modules on books.
 Students who fail three or more modules will repeat the year on books. - 11.
 A student who fails the education placement component in either year of the programme is granted one and only one repeat attempt of that component. - 12.
 The level of the award is based on the averaged marks of all modules completed over the two years of the programme. - 13.
-At the end of the second year of the course, if a student is on an overall borderline mark that is over 40% (i.e. 49%, 59% or 69%), the mark may be rounded up to the next grade if the student has a preponderance (more than 50%) of module grades in the second year in the next higher grade level and if the education placement marks are in the next higher grade level.
+At the end of the second year of the course, if a student is on an overall borderline mark that is over 40% (i.e. 49%, 59% or 69%), the mark may be rounded up to the next grade if the student has a preponderance (more than 50%) of Year 2 module grades in the next higher grade level and if the marks for both Educational Placement I and II are in the next higher grade level.
 Borderline marks will not be raised where a student has failed one or more modules.
-Decisions about raising borderline marks are made at the Court of Examiners. - 14.
-Students' results may be returned as "Withheld" for outstanding fees or library fines until these have been paid.
+Decisions about raising borderline marks are made at the Court of Examiners.

+14. Students' results may be returned as "Withheld" for outstanding fees or library fines until these have been paid.